Siege of Sparta: Aftermath

-After their evacuation of Laconia, Pyrrhus directed his army towards Argos and upon learning that Antigonus was in the vicinity pitched his camp at Nauplia.
+After their evacuation of Laconia, Pyrrhus directed his army towards Argos.
+Upon learning that Antigonus was in the vicinity, Pyrrhus pitched his camp at Nauplia.
 After a series of negotiations between the Argives, Macedonians and Epiriotes, Pyrrhus agreed to withdraw from Argos.
 During the night, he entered Argos accompanied by his army with Aristeas' aid.
-In the ensuing melee, the Epiriotes were set upon by the Argives as well as Antigonous' Macedonians and a body of Spartans led by Areus, who had been brought into the city by Aristippus' faction.
+In the ensuing melee, the Epiriotes were set upon by the Argives as well as Antigonous' Macedonians and a body of Spartans led by Areus, which had been brought into the city by Aristippus' faction.
 While attempting to retreat, Pyrrhus was struck on the head by a tile and while lying stunned, was decapitated by Antigonus' troops.

 Pyrrhus' defeat in the Peloponnese led to the diminution of Epirus' power and the loss of its Macedonian and Thessalian conquests.
 Antigonus capitalised on his Peloponnesian victory to wrest back control of Macedonia and become the preeminent power in Greece.
 The establishment of Macedonian dominance led to a breakdown of the Spartan-Macedonian alliance.
-In a bid to further his own royal ambitions, Areus had Sparta join a coalition of Greek poleis and fought Macedon in the Chremonidean War.
-The war ended in a crushing Spartan defeat with Antigonus defeating and killing his former ally Areus in a battle on the Isthmus of Corinth in 265 BC.
-The defeat was so disastrous for Sparta that they would not rise to be a regional power until the reign of Cleomenes III thirty years later.
+In a bid to further his own royal ambitions, Areus influenced Sparta to join a coalition of Greek poleis and fought Macedon in the Chremonidean War.
+The war ended in a crushing Spartan defeat, with Antigonus defeating and killing his former ally Areus in a battle on the Isthmus of Corinth in 265 BC.
+The defeat was so disastrous for Sparta that it would not rise to be a regional power again until the reign of Cleomenes III thirty years later.